-The joint JD-Master of Science in Public Policy Program gives law students a strong foundation in research, analysis, economics and law in tandem with hands-on learning and networking opportunities with non-profit organizations and government agencies.
+Our joint JD-Master of Science in Public Policy program provides law students with a strong foundation in research, analysis, economics and law in tandem with hands-on learning and networking opportunities with nonprofit organizations and government agencies.
 Prospective and current law students may apply directly to the joint degree program through Drexel's Thomas R. Kline School of Law.

-The primary purpose of the MS in Public Policy is to provide students with skills and knowledge that will help them achieve or advance in careers in public service, both in government and the private sector.
-Prospective students interested in either the MS in Public Policy or the MS in Environmental Policy who would like to learn more about the job opportunities available to those with graduate degrees in policy and administration should consult:
+Prospective students interested in the MS in Public Policy or the MS in Environmental Policy who would like to learn more about the job opportunities available in policy and administration should consult: